Moussa Sissoko: Tottenham Hotspur

 On 31 August 2016, Sissoko signed for Tottenham Hotspur on a five-year deal, for £30 million.
 Tottenham, who beat out Everton for his signature on the final day of the transfer deadline, gave Sissoko his debut away at Stoke City on 10 September 2016.
 On 22 October, in a match against AFC Bournemouth, Sissoko elbowed Harry Arter, resulting in a three-match ban.
 He did not play a league match again for Spurs until 3 December, and made just four more starts in the Premier League that season under manager Mauricio Pochettino.
 Following a disappointing first season at Tottenham, Sissoko was afforded an extended run in the first team to open the 2017–18 season after multiple injuries in the midfield.
-He received his fourth start in six Premier League games in a 3–2 win at West Ham on 23 September, with Pochettino describing his performance as "fantastic", and scored his first goal for Tottenham on 30 September 2017 in their 4–0 victory of Huddersfield Town.

-In the 2018–19 season, Sissoko emerged as a crucial member of Tottenham, making 43 appearances in all competitions.
-His improvement this season has been noted by a number of writers, some of whom ranked him amongst the best players of the season in the Premier League.
-He also won plaudits from former players and fans alike.
+He received his fourth start in six Premier League games in a 3–2 win at West Ham on 23 September, with Pochettino describing his performance as "fantastic", and scored his first goal for Tottenham on 30 September 2017 in their 4–0 victory over Huddersfield Town.
+In the 2018–19 season, Sissoko emerged as a crucial member of Tottenham's squad, making 43 appearances in all competitions.
 He won the inaugural Tottenham Hotspur Legends' Player of the Season award in May 2019.

-At the final of the 2018–19 UEFA Champions League, Sissoko's arm was hit by the ball on the rebound in the box after 22 seconds.
-Judged a handball, it resulted in a penalty converted by Liverpool and one that Tottenham could not overcome, eventually losing 2–0.

-In the 2019–20 season, under new manager José Mourinho, Sissoko scored his first goal in over two years in the match against Bournemouth.
-This is only his second Premier League goal for Tottenham and helped the team to a 3–2 win.
+In the final of the 2018–19 UEFA Champions League against Liverpool, Sissoko's inexplicably raised arm blocked a cross from Liverpool's Sadio Mane.
+Judged a handball, it resulted in a penalty converted by Mohamed Salah and Tottenham eventually lost the match 2–0.
+In the 2019–20 season, under new manager José Mourinho, Sissoko scored his first goal in over two years in a game against Bournemouth.
+It was only his second Premier League goal for Tottenham and helped the team to a 3–2 win.

 In the 2020 New Year's Day match against Southampton, Sissoko damaged the medial collateral ligament of his right knee, which required surgery resulting in him being out of action for more than three months.
-However, due to the COVID-19 pandemic which resulted in the suspension of League matches, he did not play any game until the 19 June match against Manchester United after the season restarted.
+However, due to the COVID-19 pandemic which resulted in the suspension of league matches, he did not play any game until the 19 June match against Manchester United after the season restarted.
 On 5 January 2021, Sissoko scored his first goal of the 2020–21 season in the semi-final of the Carabao Cup, which ended in a 2–0 home win over Brentford.

 Watford

 On 27 August 2021, Sissoko joined Watford on a two-year contract.
 He made his debut two days later in a 1–0 away defeat against his former club Tottenham Hotspur.
-It was to be an ill-fated move with Moussa Sissoko's Watford side suffering relegation that season.
+It was to be an ill-fated move with Sissoko's Watford side suffering relegation that season.